SILENT WORKS: What Is the Hidden Human Labor in AI-Driven Capitalism?

 Before artificial intelligence (AI) was invented as a technology, capitalism at large was driven by what could be called a fantasy of AI.
-This means that the most important economic processes – from decision making to production – have gradually been delegated to some higher, magically autonomous intelligence imagined as, for instance, an ‘invisible hand’ steering the ‘self-regulated market.’
+This means that the most important economic processes – from decision making to production – were gradually delegated to some higher, magically autonomous intelligence imagined as, for instance, an ‘invisible hand’ steering the ‘self-regulated market.’
 In the neoliberal age, this fantasy of AI has paved the way for the rise of actual AI technology.
-Ultimately, at the very intersection of AI as a fantasy of capitalism and AI as a technology of capital, something that could be called AI-driven capitalism was born.
+Ultimately, something was born at the very intersection of AI as a fantasy of capitalism and AI as a technology of capital that could be called AI-driven capitalism.

 AI hypes and the rise of financialization